 Original Music Album

 A new album (with songs I wrote in April 2020) called “Self-isolation: songs measured in COVID-19 time,” with a few COVID-19 anthems and several personal songs about being alone.
-(Songs: first item or http://paulkameen.bandcamp.com)
+(Songs: second item, or http://paulkameen.bandcamp.com)

 Neighborhood walks in Olympia slideshows